IDMIL/tstick-docs/docs/engineering/design-guidelines.md

 7. Brushes
 8. Rubs

 It is recommended to use a similar set of sensors and algorithms as previous T-Stick designs to maintain similar behavior across T-Sticks.
-These properties should be able to meet the accuracy requirement (Requirement 3.2) outlined in [Technical Requirements and Constraints](./requirements.md).
-Additionally any sensor fusion and gestural extraction should be done in the T-Stick firmware.

 ## 4. Signal Namespace